 I’d ask for a keychain of my favorite anime or an issue of Shonen Jump.
 Anything that isn’t too large or cumbersome, but cool and memorable!

 Also, when you finally visit Japan, you can also find rare figures around Akihabara.
 If you’re in Tokyo during anime events, there’s plenty of event-limited things to take back with you.

 27. Where can I watch good-quality, English-subtitled anime while in Japan?

 “There is so much on Netflix or in Amazon Prime that I desperately want to watch, but it has no English subs”

 What I’d recommend is to buy a VPN.
 I use Express VPN and I can tell you that it’s the best.

-(And a piece of advice, don’t use a free VPN, there are a lot of bad implications with using a free one.)
+(And a piece of advice: don’t use a free VPN, there are a lot of bad implications with using a free one.)

-Did I miss any questions you have?
+Did I miss any questions you might have?